afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/CustomizeHowto_en.md

 {
    ...
    inputs::addButtonMatrix(...)
+      .inputNumber(...,60)
+      .inputNumber(...,61)
+      .inputNumber(...,62)
       ...
-   inputHub::cycleCPWorkingMode_setBitmap(BITMAP(60)|BITMAP(61));
    ...
+   inputHub::cycleCPWorkingMode_setInputNumbers({60,61,62});
+   ...
 }
 ```

 #### Select a specific working mode for clutch paddles

 As an alternative, you may assign specific button combinations to specific working modes.
-Place a call to `inputHub::cpWorkingMode_setBitmaps()`.
+Place a call to `inputHub::cpWorkingMode_setInputNumbers()`.
 There are four parameters.
-Each one should contain a sequence of calls to `BITMAP(<input number>)` as seen in the previous calls:
+Each one must contain a sequence of input numbers between brackets as seen in the previous calls:

 - First parameter: button combination to select F1-Style clutch mode.
 - Second parameter: button combination to select autonomous axes mode.